PDF: | English | Chinese | Spanish | Vietnamese | Tagalog |

 - All businesses must calculate the Reduced Maximum Capacity for each indoor capacity-limited room/area in that facility.

-- To calculate the Reduced Maximum Capacity for capacity-limited room/areas, businesses must apply the applicable State capacity limitation (g., 25%) to the room/area’s normal maximum occupancy as determined by the Fire Marshal.
+- To calculate the Reduced Maximum Capacity for capacity-limited room/areas, businesses must apply the applicable Blueprint capacity limitation (for example, 25%) to the room/area’s Baseline Maximum Occupancy.

 - Reduced Maximum Capacity Signage

-- Reduced Maximum Capacity signs must be posted for each capacity-limited room/area that is subject to a State capacity limitation.
+- Reduced Maximum Capacity signs must be posted for each capacity-limited room/area that is subject to a Blueprint capacity limitation.

 - Each capacity-limited room/area must have one Reduced Maximum Capacity sign posted at each entrance.
 The signs must be clearly visible to anyone entering the room.